fraca/PWGS2/README.md

 name_out_llik It print the inital and final likelihood for each tree

 ## Baypass analysis
 Baypass (Gautier 2015) is a program for the Environmental Association Analysis EAA.
 The input files are done with **snp_merge3_MAF.R**.
 First the population variant matrix is calculated and after the association with between the SNPs and the environmental variable is performed.
 Finally a Gene Ontology analysis is done with SNP2GO (Szkiba et al. 2014).
-In the script **bypass_fin_git.R** there are the scripts that I used.
+In the script **bypass_fin_git.R** there are some function in R that I used.

 ## SIFT4G analysis